-The bipartisan Infrastructure Investment and Jobs Act (IIJA) contains $550 billion in new spending over the next five years, a majority of which will impact commercial real estate and sustainable infrastructure.
+The bipartisan Infrastructure Investment and Jobs Act (IIJA) contains $550 billion in new spending through 2026, a majority of which will impact commercial real estate and sustainable infrastructure.
 Select each question below to learn more about what you need to know before applying for and using funds.

-We can help you understand the IIJA, learn which of its funds apply to your infrastructure projects, apply for and obtain those funds, supplement those funds through a public-private partnership (P3), and determine the most effective ways to use funds on your projects.
+We can help you understand the IIJA, learn which of its funds apply to your infrastructure projects, apply for and obtain those funds, supplement those funds through a public-private partnership (P3) or federal loan, and determine the most effective ways to use funds on your projects.
 Find out how.

 What is the IIJA?